Hair colourist Josh Wood on life, careers, colouring techniques and his signature style

 When he first started, Josh trained as a hair stylist but quickly focused on colour as his area of passion.
 Years of experience, along with a love for expressing himself through colour, have fuelled his path to developing his expertise.
 So finding an area within the industry that you excel in can help guide your trajectory.

-Josh believes identifying and training young talent is should be a priority for the industry.
+Josh believes identifying and training young talent should be a priority for the industry.
 Finding new practitioners to inspire and renew the field is important to keep the creative industries alive.

 Josh himself benefitted from mentoring and more experienced professionals taking an interest in his work.
 It’s important to learn both from those more experienced than you and to work with budding professionals who can provide a new perspective.